NeoSanguine/BasicSDL2/README.md

 Simply Platform
 =========

-My attempt at creating a 2d game using SDL2 and C++.
+My attempt at creating a 2d game platformer using SDL2 and C++.